kjh311/new_portfolio/notes.md

 * Tie into API's

 TO DO:
-* change active nav links on scroll
+* nav links don't work if user at CONTACT area
-* fix sputtering nav grow and shrink
 * animate dropdown nav links

 ACTIVE LINK CLASS ADD ON SCROLL